DBA Florida: Everything You Need to Know

 If at any point in this process the business changes hands to another owner, it must file a cancellation and re-register within 30 days of this occurring.
 Once a DBA is given, it is valid for five years at which point the company will need to apply for renewal if they wish to continue operating under the amended name.
 The Florida Division of Corporation will mail a notification that the DBA is up for renewal to the most recent mailing address that they have on file when the renewal year comes up but not receiving this document does not make the business exempt from having to apply for a renewal.

 If you are looking to apply for DBA in the state of Florida and you are unsure about any aspect of the process, or you need any further advice regarding the requirements, you can post your legal need on UpCounsel's Marketplace.
 UpCounsel only accept the top 5 percent of lawyers to its site, and they come from schools such as Harvard Law or Yale.
-Our lawyers have an average of 14 years of legal experience, and this includes working with prestigious companies like Google and Twilio.
+Our lawyers have an average of 14 years of legal experience, and this includes working with prestigious companies like Google and Airbnb.